Farisraihan777/Python-hub_.../README.md

 - Menu-driven programs using loops and conditions
 - Working with lists and string manipulation

+# 💡 Why This Project is Useful
+- Perfect for Python beginners learning file handling.
+- Demonstrates CRUD operations (Create, Read, Update, Delete) in Python.
+- Helps understand menu-driven programming and data persistence.
+- Can be extended into a full-fledged database system.

 # 📥 Download
 📌 [Download Python Script](https://github.com/Farisraihan777/Python-hub_.../blob/main/WLECOME%20TO%20STUDENT%20MANAGEMENT%20SYSTEM.py)